 5.2 Let the capsule detach naturally.
-In our experience it takes about 8-9 days for them to fall off.

-NOTE: Once the capsule is off, check the skin of the mice for abnormal reactions.
+NOTE: In our experience it takes about 8-9 days for capsules to fall off.
+Once the capsule is off, check the skin of the mice for abnormal reactions.
 Although normally no treatment is required, an emollient lotion can be used in case of irritation.

-5.4 If the ethical protocol allows, the recovered mice (Figure 3D) can be reused for another tick infestation or different experiment(s).
+If the ethical protocol allows, the recovered mice (Figure 3D) can be reused for another tick infestation or different experiment(s).

 REPRESENTATIVE RESULTS:

 We propose the detailed step-by step method for feeding immature hard ticks stages in EVA-foam capsules applied to a mouse’s back (Figure 2).
 This non-laborious protocol is suitable for various types of experiments when precise tick monitoring and collection is required.
 The main advantages of this method are its simplicity, easily accessible cost-effective materials (Table of Materials) and short duration.
 Our system has been successfully used in various mouse strains with moderate to high engorgement success rate of nymphal stages of Ixodes ricinus ticks (Figure 4).
-In addition we succeeded in attaching two capsules to one mouse individual allowing to us to feed two different groups of ticks on the same animal.
-The use of the highly effective, fast-drying, and non-irritating latex glue ensures that the capsule is firmly attached within three minutes.
-In addition, the capsule remains attached for at least one week which is sufficient time for engorgement of most of the immature hard tick species21-24.
+In addition we succeeded in attaching two capsules to one mouse individual (Figure 2K) allowing to us to feed two different groups of ticks on the same animal.
+The use of the highly effective, fast-drying, and non-irritating latex glue ensures that the capsule is firmly attached within 3 minutes.
+In addition, the capsule remains attached for at least one week (Figure 2J) which is sufficient time for engorgement of most of the immature hard tick species21-24.
 Due to the capsule elasticity, further manipulation of the mouse for blood collection or other purposes is very convenient.
 This procedure also allows complete recovery of the mice after the experiments (Figure 3D) giving the opportunity to reuse the animals and avoid euthanasia.

 FIGURE AND TABLE LEGENDS:

 Figure 1.
-Preparation of the EVA foam capsule.
-(A) Attachment of EVA foam (black) and adhesive double sticky foam (white).
+Preparation of the EVA-foam capsule.
+(A) Attachment of EVA-foam (black) and adhesive double sticky foam (white).
 (B) Cutting 20 mm diameter outer and 12 mm inner circle using leather hole punches.
 (C) Removal of the paper protection tape from the adhesive double sticky foam.
 (D) Attachment of the transparent plastic to the capsule.
 (E) Cutting the slit in the transparent plastic with a scalpel.
 (F) Creation of holes using an entomological pin in the plastic.
 (G-H) Schematic drawing of the different parts of the capsule and dimensions.

 Figure 2.
 Gluing the capsule to the mice and tick infestation.
 (A) Shaving mouse’s back anterior part.
-(B) Application of the latex glue to the EVA foam side of the capsule.
+(B) Application of the latex glue to the EVA-foam side of the capsule.
 (C) Attachment of capsule to the mouse.
-(D) Placing the tick in the capsule via the cut in the transparent.
+(D) Placing the nymph in the capsule via the cut in the transparent plastic.
 (E) Peeling the paper protection tape from the adhesive double sticky foam before larvae infestation.
 (F) Injections of larvae inside the capsule using a cut syringe.
-(G) Closing the capsule with the transparent plastic to the capsule.
-(H) Placing a protective plastic/rubber band around the capsule.
+(G) Closing the capsule with the transparent plastic.
+(H) Placing a protective plastic band around the capsule.
 (I) Mouse with the attached capsule - 1st day.
 (J) Mouse with the attached capsule - 7th day.
 (K) Mouse with two capsules attached.

 Figure 3.
 Tick collection and mouse recovery.
 (A) Cutting cross-shape opening for tick collection.
 (B) Resealing the capsule with adhesive plastic patch.
 (C) Euthanized mouse and capsule removal.
+Arrows show the attached ticks.
 (D) Recovered mouse after dropped off capsule.

 Figure 4.
 Engorgement success and feeding duration of Ixodes ricinus nymphs feeding on mice.
-(A) Total percentage of engorged nymphs in C57BL/6 and BALB/cByJ mice strains.
-(B) Duration of nymph engorgement in C57BL/6 and BALB/cByJ mice strains
+(A) Total percentage of engorged nymphs in C57BL/6 (n=15) and BALB/cByJ (n= 5) mice.
+(B) Duration of nymph engorgement in C57BL/6 and BALB/cByJ mice.
+The (n) numbers in panel A refer to the total nymphs infested.

 DISCUSSION: